 9.3.5.2.
-For IUPR, the number of sample lots to be taken is described in the table in paragraph 9.3.5.1. and is based on the number of vehicles of an OBD family that are approved with IUPR (subject to sampling).
+For IUPR, the number of sample lots to be taken is described in Table 4 and is based on the number of vehicles of an OBD family that are approved with IUPR (subject to sampling).

 For the first sampling period of an OBD family, all of the vehicle types in the family that are approved with IUPR shall be considered to be subject to sampling.
 For subsequent sampling periods, only vehicle types which have not been previously tested or are covered by emissions approvals that have been extended since the previous sampling period shall be considered to be subject to sampling.